team-copper/captAR/README.md

 # captAR
-## Real-time Augmented Reality Location-based Capture the Flag Mobile Game
+## Augmented Reality Location-based Capture the Flag

-Built with React-Native, React-Native-Maps, Geolib, Redux, Firebase for iOS and Android
+Real-time mobile game built with React-Native, React-Native-Maps, Geolib, Redux, Firebase for iOS and Android

 ### How To Play